argonne-lcf/AR2023/02_features/nexus-iri.md

 title: Bringing Supercomputers and Experiments Together
 hero-img-source: Aurora+APS.jpg
 hero-img-caption: "The co-location of the ALCF and APS at Argonne provides an ideal environment for developing and demonstrating capabilities for a broader integrated research infrastructure."
-intro: "With Argonne’s Nexus effort, the ALCF continues to build off its long history of developing methods and tools to accelerate data-intensive science via an integrated research infrastructure."
+intro: "With Argonne’s Nexus effort, the ALCF continues to build off its long history of developing tools and capabilities to accelerate data-intensive science via an integrated research infrastructure."
 ---